Honchkrow/DeconE/README.md

         train_name = "train_data.csv")  # data for generating reference, can be used for differential analysis
 ```

 All the output files will be save in folder 'exprSim'.
-The proportion will be generated randomly from a uniform distribution ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)). decone also outputs the data for generating the external reference (parameter '**train_name**' in function **exprSim**) which can be used for differential expression analysis in marker gene selection.
+The proportion will be generated randomly from a uniform distribution ([Wei, *et al.*](https://doi.org/10.1093/bib/bbab362)).
+DeconE also outputs the data for generating the external reference (parameter '**train_name**' in function **exprSim**) which can be used for differential expression analysis in marker gene selection.

 ### Section 3.2: Gnerating Pseudo Bulk Data From scRNA-seq data

 With the development of single cell technologies, the prediction of cell type proportion becomes more accurate.
 Lots of single cell-based methods had been proposed such as [MuSiC](https://doi.org/10.1038/s41467-018-08023-x) and [SCDC](https://doi.org/10.1093/bib/bbz166).
 In addition, constructing in silico bulk data also becomes direct.

-For a comprehensive simulation, decone provides two types of simulated bulk data.
+For a comprehensive simulation, DeconE provides two types of simulated bulk data.

 The first one is [human PBMC data from 10X](https://support.10xgenomics.com/single-cell-multiome-atac-gex/datasets/1.0.0/pbmc_granulocyte_sorted_10k).
 This single cell dataset contains more than 10k single cell from huamn blood.
 We processed this dataset with [10X Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) as well as [muon](https://muon.readthedocs.io/en/latest/).
 Cell type annotation is performed followed by the tutorial ['Processing gene expression of 10k PBMCs'](https://muon-tutorials.readthedocs.io/en/latest/single-cell-rna-atac/pbmc10k/1-Gene-Expression-Processing.html).
 We annotataed 13 cell types as below.